superwangnan/Tutorials/tutorials/hcp-webide-commit-git/hcp-webide-commit-git.md

 [ACCORDION-BEGIN [Step 3: ](Open project in Web IDE)]

 Open SAP Web IDE in a browser window, and open your project folder (`northwind`).
+If there is no project exist, please follow [this tutorial](https://github.com/superwangnan/Tutorials/blob/master/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md) to create one.
 Note that there are no decorations next to your files.

 ![project files with no Git status](mg3-3-05.png)